italianpenty/appunti/Hackerman/WINDOWS/PrivESC/AD/Delegations.md

 ```

 ### **Constrained**
-With the account with the permission's hash
+With the account with the permission's hash launch rubeus to ask a tgt as administrator